ans-group/docs.ukfast.co.uk/source/security/log4shell.md

 ## Overview

 On Friday 10th December, Apache announced the discovery of a critical vulnerability in the Log4J logging library for Java, which is used by millions of Java applications and other products and services to log error messages.
+This vulnerability is known as [CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2021-44228) or as *Log4Shell*.
 Log4J is often installed on both Linux and Windows systems either directly, or often as a requirement of another package or system.

 **At 10/10 severity this is comfortably one of the most serious IT vulnerabilities to have been discovered in recent memory.**